 Capital One 5 Year CD – 2.45% APY

 Minimum Deposit $0

 Capital One has the best 5 year CD rate right now at 2.42 percent with an APY of 2.45 percent.
 There is no minimum deposit to open a CD account at Capital One.
 Learn Moore.

 Online banking has come a long way the past 20 years.
 Opening a certificate of deposit online is very quick, easy and secure.
 These days it is much more of a hassle to go to a traditional bank to open a CD account.
 Also why would you when you get better rates with online banks?

-Funding a CD account at opening is also easy, most Internet banks these days allow electronic transfers into the account.
-Setting up these transfers is also quick and painless.
-When you add an external account you usually have to verify the account, this is done by two small transfers into the account.
+In addition, funding a CD account at opening is also easy because most Internet banks these days allow electronic transfers into the account.
+Setting up these transfers is therefore quick and painless.
 Online banks also give you a certain amount of time to fund the CD account after you opening it.

 CD rates have slowly inched higher for the past year and we recently reach a point for 1 year CD rates, which we haven’t seen for about a half dozen years.
 We can thank the Federal Reserve for higher CD rates and we can also thank the Fed for 1.50 percent 1 year CD rates.

 That’s right, the best 1 year CD rate available on our rate list has hit the 1.50 percent milestone, a level we haven’t seen since 2011.
 The outlook for CD rates in 2017 and beyond is also promising because the Fed is expected to continue increasing the Fed funds rate.

 Last month, the Fed increased the federal funds rate 0.25 percent to a targeted range of 0.75 percent to 1.00 percent.
 This is on top of the 0.25 percent increase we saw in December 2016.
 The Fed also mentioned the likelihood of at least two more rate increases in 2017.